 There are regulations that anyone who collects, stores, transports, recycles or refurbishes electronics may need to follow, along with best management practices, to protect worker health and prevent pollution.
 These are outlined below, by activity…

-The invasive species rule, Wis.
+Wisconsin’s invasive species rule, Wis.
 Admin.
-Code NR 40, makes it illegal to possess, transport, transfer or introduce certain invasive species in Wisconsin without a permit.
-Everyone is responsible to comply with these regulations.
-What you need to do as…
+Code NR 40 [PDF exit DNR], makes it illegal to possess, transport, transfer or introduce certain invasive species in Wisconsin without a permit.
+Everyone is responsible for complying with these…

 Use the links on this page to access publications and references related to our work with beach pathogen indicators and water quality models, including a list of useful articles and documents dealing with statistical modeling of E. coli and other…